Jean Claude Vanderfield

 Right click on any image and select "Open image in new tab" to see larger view

-We are very happy to say that one of our latest creations, "Intelligentes Octo" won the Top Choice Award in 3D art category !
+Metal sculpture, "Intelligentes Octo" won the Top Choice Award in 3D art category 2019 !
 Come see the fine collection and wonderful team at Winter Garden Art Association SOBO Gallery in Winter Garden!

 Scrap Metal Becomes an Automated Dragon!